demisto/demisto-sdk/README.md

 `from demisto_sdk.core import DemistoSDK`

 ## Dev Environment Setup
-We build for 3.7 and 3.8.
+We build for python 3.7 and 3.8.
 We use [tox](https://github.com/tox-dev/tox) for managing environments and running unit tests.

 Install `tox`:
 ```